Travel Friendly Sex Toys: Saving Space, Taking Your Toys Through Airport Security, and More

 [Guest Post] Restraints for Medical Kink: How and Why Do People Use Them in BDSM? by Lorenz Engel

-I love covering niche kinks here on C&K. From inflation fetishes to ovipositors and much more, I love learning about why people are into the things they’re into.
+One of the best things about my job?
+Learning about niche kinks and why people are into the things they’re into.
 That’s why I’m pleased to be hosting this guest post on medical kink/fetish from Lorenz (he/him), the founder of Klinik Bondage.
 In it, he shares his unique perspective on medical restraints and the relationship between functionality and desire.

 Amy x

-Restraints for Medical Kink: How and Why Do People Use Them in BDSM? by Lorenz Engel
+Restraints for Medical Kink: How and Why Do People Use Them in BDSM? by Lorenz Engel of Klinik Bondage

 Medical kink is a form of erotic roleplay in which participants consensually explore scenarios inspired by clinical or hospital environments.
 This can include elements like physical exams, medical restraints, latex gloves, or clinical tools—often paired with a strong power dynamic, vulnerability, or the taboo of clinical authority.